-Talk About a Family Tree: Bollywood Actress Marries a TreeBollywood movie star and former Miss World Aishwarya Rai participated in an ancient Hindu ritual cermony in which the bride spiritually marries a tree.
+Talk About a Family Tree: Bollywood Actress Marries a TreeBollywood movie star and former Miss World Aishwarya Rai participated in an ancient Hindu ritual ceremony in which the bride spiritually marries a tree.

-Rai was also hit with a lawsuit so I guess it didn't take away all bad luck, she faced a civil lawsuit for practicing the 'untouchability' service, which is associated with the caste system, because such ceremonies are in violation of the Indian constitution and are deemed offensive to women.
+Rai was also hit with a lawsuit, so it didn't take away ALL bad luck; she faced a civil lawsuit for practicing the 'untouchability' service, which is associated with the caste system, because such ceremonies are in violation of the Indian constitution and are deemed offensive to women.

-His Bride Is Such a Doll: A Man Marries a Barbie DollA Taiwanese man Chang Hsi-hsum, 46, said he needed to marry a doll in order to appease the restless spirit of his dead wife.
-Not even the adult kind of doll most self-respecting weirdos like marrying (more on that later), but a Barbie doll a 28cm (11 inch) plastic doll.
+His Bride Is Such a Doll: A Man Marries a Barbie DollA 46-year-old Taiwanese man, Chang Hsi-hsum, said he needed to marry a doll in order to appease the restless spirit of his dead wife.
+Not even the adult kind of doll most self-respecting weirdos like marrying (more on that later), but a 28cm (11-inch) Barbie doll.

 The man believes the doll houses the spirit of his wife, Tsai, who killed herself 20 years ago because his family opposed their marriage.

 The bride wore a wedding dress, complete with gold jewelery and rings and a gold necklace that had belonged to Tsai was placed on the doll.
-Tsai's dowry was also included in the ceremony represented by a paper model of a red Mercedes car, it was then burnt so she could use it in the after life.
-20 years later, how had she been getting around all this time?!
+Tsai's dowry was also included in the ceremony, represented by a paper model of a red Mercedes car.
+It was then burned so she could use it in the afterlife.
+How had she been getting around all this time?

-After the wedding, Chang and his new bride returned to their home, together with an urn which contained Tsai's ashes.
+After the wedding, Chang and his new bride returned to their home together with the urn that contained Tsai's ashes.
 He clearly carried her over the threshold.

 Chang Hsi-hsun said: "I have waited for this day for 20 years.
 Even after all this time, I feel in love with her.
 Now I will marry her spirit and take her home.
 We will be finally together and able to live in peace."